alexnimo/Nimo-Awesome_repo/README.md

   <li>hurl - a command line tool that runs HTTP requests defined in a simple plain text format: https://github.com/Orange-OpenSource/hurl</li>
   <li>hoppscotch - Open Source API Development Ecosystem: https://github.com/hoppscotch/hoppscotch</li>
   <li>httptoolkit - an open-source tool for debugging, testing and building with HTTP(S) on Windows, Linux & Mac: https://github.com/httptoolkit/httptoolkit</li>
+  <li>schemathesis - a tool that levels-up your API testing by leveraging API specs as a blueprints for generating test cases.
+It focuses on testing for general properties — such as ensuring no input leads to server errors and all responses adhere to the API spec — rather than just checking specific input-output combinations: https://schemathesis.readthedocs.io/en/stable/index.html</li>
   </ul>

 </br>